-If anyone can fill in any of the many gaps that still remain in the history of this unit I would love to hear from you.
+If anyone can fill in any of the many gaps that still remain in the history of this unit please let us know

-I have updated the embedded Google Map for this Futuro since the Futuro now shows in Google Maps.
-Interestingly that imagery does not appear to show yet in Google Earth so I do not know the imagery date and Google has obviously not yet done another pass by with the camera van for "Street View" since the Futuro does not yet show up there either.
+We have updated the embedded Google Map for this Futuro since the Futuro now shows in Google Maps.
+Interestingly that imagery does not appear to show yet in Google Earth so we do not know the imagery date and Google has obviously not yet done another pass by with the camera van for "Street View" since the Futuro does not yet show up there either.

-Sadly it seems clear from the post and the photos that my assumption that the Futuro would be restored was in error as its condition does not appear that good. perhaps a refurbishment is still in the plans - we can only hope so.
+Sadly it seems clear from the post and the photos that our assumption that the Futuro would be restored might have been in error as its condition does not appear that good.
+Perhaps a refurbishment is still in the plans - we can only hope so.
 It would be a shame if it were "rescued" only to then be abandoned.

 Original Information 091211